 Both official and unofficial withdrawal OCU processes ensure that any Title IV funds that need to be returned to the Department of Education are completed within 45 days from the date of the institution's determination that the student withdrew.

-If the post-withdrawal disbursement includes loan funds, Ohio Christian University must get the student’s permission before it can disburse the loan.
+If the PWD includes loan funds, OCU must get the student’s permission before it can disburse the loan.
 Students may choose to decline some or all of the loan funds so that s/he does not incur additional debt.
-A notice will be sent out to the student, and the signed, original document must be returned to the University within 14 days.
+A notice will be provided to the student or parent within 30 days of the date of the school’s determination that a student has withdrawn, and the signed, original document must be returned to the University within 14 days.

 Ohio Christian University may automatically use all or a portion of the post-withdrawal disbursement of grant funds for tuition and fees.
 However, the University needs the student’s permission to use the post-withdrawal grant disbursement for all other University charges.
 If the student does not give his/her permission, the student will be offered the funds.
 However, it may be in the student’s best interest to allow the University to keep the funds to reduce the student’s debt at the University.

 It is also important to understand that accepting a post-withdrawal disbursement of student loan funds will increase a student’s overall student loan debt that must be repaid under the terms of Loan Agreement.
 Additionally, accepting the disbursement of grant funds will reduce the remaining amount of grant funds available to the student should the student continue his/her education at a later time.